linuzo/Apollo-Legacy/README.md

 You can download the latest phar from our [download center](https://circleci.com/gh/SpigotPE-Team) :smile:

-# more softwares made by us #WIP
+# note
-if you wanth to sue the old php 7.0 then go to  [Rocky](https://github.com/SpigotPE-Team/Rocky) :smile:
+we dont support the 3.0.0 api,s so you can ask use to convurt some plugin

 more info at the project